frontity/step-by-step-tutorial/tutorial/part9-next-steps/contributing-to-frontity.md

 ### Testing and bug-fixing

 See the [repo](https://github.com/frontity/frontity) if you want to actively test the codebase or go bug-hunting.
-If you find a bug in your project development or use of Frontity you can [raise an issue](https://github.com/frontity/frontity/issues) or ask about it in the [community forum](https://community.frontity.org/).
+If you find a bug in the course of your project development or in your use of Frontity you can [raise an issue](https://github.com/frontity/frontity/issues) or ask about it in the [community forum](https://community.frontity.org/).

 ### Create themes and packages

-Frontity is designed to be modular in that packages can add new functionality, in the way that plugins do in WordPress, and themes can add a new presentation layer.
+Frontity is designed to be modular in that packages can add new functionality, in much the same way that plugins do in WordPress, and themes can add a new presentation layer.

 You've seen during this step-by-step tutorial how a new theme can be built from scratch.

 There is already a good variety of themes and packages available on [npmjs.com](https://www.npmjs.com/search?q=frontity).
-If you are creating your own theme or package you can upload it to npmjs.com and make it available for the benefit of the whole Frontity development community.
+If you are creating your own theme or package you can upload it to _npmjs.com_ and make it available for the benefit of the whole Frontity development community.
 Plaudits and good karma will surely come your way!

 ### Improve the documentation